If you encounter issues loading this site, please refresh the page by using Ctrl + F5 if on Windows or Cmd + Shift + R if on Mac.

 Course number: A096

-Cindy Crosby, author
+Cindy Crosby, author and naturalist

 Cindy Crosby is the author, compiler, or contributor to more than 20 books, including The Tallgrass Prairie: An Introduction, co-author of Tallgrass Conversations: In Search of the Prairie Spirit and author of Chasing Dragonflies: A Natural and Cultural History (Northwestern University Press, 2020).
 She is a prairie steward at the Schulenberg Prairie and Nachusa Grasslands, and she coordinates dragonfly monitoring programs at both sites.
 She earned a masters degree in natural resources at University of Wisconsin–Stevens Point.
 She blogs each week at Tuesdays in the Tallgrass, and she teaches natural history and trains naturalists in the Chicago region.
 Find out more on her website.

-Kristy Belton, founder, Prairie Pathways
+Kristy Belton, certified forest therapy guide, Prairie Pathways

 Kristy A. Belton is a certified Association of Nature and Forest Therapy guide, a native plants enthusiast, and an Illinois Master Naturalist.
-She loves engaging in earth-centered practices, whether through gardening, volunteering for the DuPage Forest Preserves, or guiding people in forest therapy and outdoor yoga practices.
+She loves engaging in earth-centered practices, whether through gardening, volunteering for the DuPage County Forest Preserves, or guiding people in forest therapy and outdoor yoga practices.
 She is the founder of Prairie Pathways, an organization that offers rewilding practices to reconnect people to the land they live upon.
 Belton holds a PhD in political science and has more than twenty years’ experience in higher education, serving in diverse roles.
-Learn more at the Prairie Pathways website.
+Learn more at Prairie Pathways.

 What to Know